tdwg/how-did-it-die/meetings/2021-06-16/meeting_notes.md

 Agreement to change this term to free text rather than require a controlled vocabulary

 * `deathDate`
 How do we record unknown?
 Is unknown permitted in a date term?
+Would a free text field `deathDateNotes` help?
 Agreed that time since death to indicate decay rate is out of scope

 ### Actions ###
 1. raise a new issue to propose that `vitality` is added to the core, using the form here: https://github.com/tdwg/dwc/issues/

 2. write a short paper for the BIS journal describing the use cases and justifications for an extension for remaining terms
 3. the team should continue to add use cases and vocabulary for `causesOfDeath`
+4. recommend addition of `preservationDate` for `MaterialSamples`
-4. follow up meeting in a months time (July 2021)
+5. follow up meeting in a months time (July 2021)